LazaUK/Google-Gemini3Pro-CargoLoadOptimiser/README.md

-# Van Load Optimisation by CLOA, powered by Gemini 3 Pro
+# Cargo Load Optimisation by CLOA, powered by Gemini 3 Pro
 **CLOA** (_Container Load Optimisation App_) is a 3D visualisation tool, designed to maximise the efficiency of cargo van loading.
 It simulates the placement of various standard parcel types into a fixed-size cargo van, generates real-time utilisation statistics and uses the _Gemini API_ to provide AI optimisation insights.

 > [!TIP]